 Step 1.
 This is crucial to the successful completion of your new dig box.
 If you chose a 12-pack, then drink your beer (advocating tipsy DIY).

 Step 2.
-Cut the top of the box off and leave about 4-6 inches from the bottom.
+Cut the top of the box off leaving about 4-6 inches from the bottom.

 Make it tall enough that your bearded dragon cannot kick substrate over the sides but still low enough that they don’t struggle to get into the box.